2024–25 Hazfi Cup

-The 2024–25 Hazfi Cup is the 38th season of the Iranian football knockout competition.
-The champions of this competition qualified for the Super Cup and the AFC Champions League Two group stage next season.
+The 2024–25 Hazfi Cup was the 38th season of the Iranian football knockout competition.
+The champions of this competition qualified for the Super Cup and the AFC Champions League Two group stage in the following season.

 Sepahan were the defending champions, but were knocked out on penalties by Malavan in the quarter-finals.

 Esteghlal won this tournament in May 2025 after defeating Malavan in the final.

 Qualified teams

 A total of 78 teams (out of a possible total of 96 eligible teams) participated.
 The teams were divided into four main groups.